 |Top 10 countries by % of overall users

 Of 178 total countries accessing from 22 May 2018–15 Apr.
 2019

 |2.
 US||19.4%||7.
 Philippines||1.9%|

 Source: Google Analytics

 This tells an interesting story, particularly in the context of the Canadian government’s cutbacks to financial support of international Canadian Studies programs in 2012.
 It seems notable, too, that there are now more users accessing our content from Nigeria, Pakistan, and Kenya than from European countries like Germany, Italy, Spain, or Poland where the university study of Canadian literature has traditionally found institutional support.
-(Eva Darias-Beautell’s introduction to Canadian Literature’s upcoming special issue Rescaling CanLit: Global Readings will have more on this coming this Fall).
+(More on this in Eva Darias-Beautell’s introduction to Canadian Literature’s special issue 238 Rescaling CanLit: Global Readings).
 Nevertheless, if the CanLit Guides are any measure, engagement with CanLit is alive and well abroad, especially in the US, which now accounts for one out of every five visits we receive.